marcellodotgg/retroboard-org/README.md

-# ngx-template
+# retroboard-org

 Latest Version of Angular Template to get you started.
 Contains TailwindCSS, GHPages Deployment via Actions, Husky, and Prettier.

 # Getting Started

-Replace all instances of `ngx-template` with your project name.
+Replace all instances of `retroboard-org` with your project name.
 This includes the workflows, package.json, etc.

 ## Versioning